-2 What is a panoramic camera?
+1 What is a panoramic camera?

-A panoramic camera is a fixed camera that provides an area of coverage between 180° and 360°, depending on the model.
+A panoramic camera provides an area of coverage between 180° and 360°, depending on the model.
 It serves as an efficient alternative to installing two or more fixed cameras when you need to cover a large area, for example, to detect activities, track the flow of people, or improve area management.